-Eight news organizations in North Carolina — including digital startups, radio stations, TV stations and newspapers — have been selected to participate in a program launched by the Knight-Lenfest Newsroom Initiative in partnership with the UNC Center for Innovation & Sustainability in Local Media.
-This program will kickoff on Monday, May 8, in Chapel Hill.
+Eight news organizations in North Carolina — including digital startups, radio stations, TV stations and newspapers — have been selected to participate in a program launched by the UNC-Knight Foundation Newsroom Initiative in partnership with the UNC Center for Innovation & Sustainability in Local Media.
+This program will kickoff on Monday, May 8, 2017, in Chapel Hill.

-Launched with support from the John S. and James L. Knight Foundation in 2015, the Knight-Lenfest Newsroom Initiative helps advance digital transformation at local news organizations across the country.
-The Lenfest Institute for Journalism partnered with Knight Foundation to expand the project in February 2017.
+Launched with support from the John S. and James L. Knight Foundation in 2015, the initiative helps advance digital transformation at local news organizations across the country.

 The participating organizations, all from North Carolina, include The Daily Dispatch of Henderson; The News Reporter of Whiteville; The Pilot of Moore County; Scalawag magazine of Durham; Star News of Wilmington; UNC-TV of Research Triangle Park; WFAE of Charlotte; and WTVD-ABC11 of the Raleigh-Durham area.

 “For nearly 100 years, The Pilot has championed community journalism,” said David Woronoff, publisher of the Moore County paper.
 “We believe that being a small-town newspaper does not make us a small-time one.
 We’ve used our small-town values to grow successfully into other parts of the state.
 So, we’re not new to the innovation game.
 But, we recognize that we need to be even more creative to sustain and expand our journalism into additional platforms.
 This program offers us the opportunity to learn the key skills and build the partnerships we’ll need to be successful.”